openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2023-2024.md

 CVA6 targets both **ASIC** and **FPGA soft-core** implementations.

-The ability to have very similar 32- and 64-bit cores should make the transition between both quite seamless.
+The ability to have very similar 32- and 64-bit cores should allow to quite seamlessly switch between them in a SoC architecture: same core interface, a few compiler directives to change.

 The goal of the project is to bring **CVA6** to an industrial maturity known as **TRL5** (technical readiness level):
 - Quality documentation
 - Add a few features desired by participating members
-- High-coverage verification
+- High-coverage verification for some given CVA6 configurations (= set of parameters)
 - Optimizations for FPGA-based products
 - SW tools (GCC, GDB, LLVM\*...)
 - FPGA prototype and development board